This monthly loan amortization calculator is useful for estimating loan repayments on debt finance for a business startup

 The loan agreement will stipulate the terms of the loan including the principal, interest rate, repayment amounts and date.
-For example, a business might borrow 100,000 from a bank at 5% interest to be repaid over 5 years at 23,097 per year.
+For example, a business might borrow 100,000 from a bank at 5% interest repayable over 5 years at 23,097 per year.

-To give stability in predicting future cash flow requirements, typically a business will borrow from a bank with a fixed annual interest rate compounded monthly and fixed monthly repayments throughout the term of the loan.
+Furthermore to give stability in predicting future cash flow requirements, typically a business will borrow from a bank with a fixed annual interest rate.
+In addition the rate is generally compounded monthly with fixed monthly repayments throughout the term of the loan.

 Using the Monthly Loan Amortization Calculator

-This monthly loan amortization calculator can be used for any loan up to a maximum term of 120 months (10 years), and will calculate the monthly repayments due on the loan together with the total amount repayable and total interest payable over the term.
+This monthly loan amortization calculator is useful for any loan up to a maximum term of 120 months (10 years).
+The calculator will calculate the monthly repayments due together with the total amount repayable and interest payable over the term.

-In addition the monthly loan amortization calculator will provide a commercial loan amortization schedule setting out for each month, the opening loan balance, the amount of interest, the repayment, and the closing loan balance.
+Additionally the loan amortization calculator will provide a commercial loan amortization schedule.
+The schedule sets out the monthly opening and closing balances together with the amount of interest and repayment.

-The Excel monthly loan amortization calculator, available for download below, allows for any loan and interest rate amount and for up to a maximum term of 10 years (120 months), and is used by simply entering values for the loan, rate, and term.
+The Excel monthly loan amortisation calculator is available for download below.
+The calculator allows for any loan and interest rate amount and for up to a maximum term of 10 years (120 months).
+The calculator is used by simply entering values for the loan, rate, and term.

-The monthly loan amortization calculator is available for download in Excel format by following the link below.
+The monthly loan amortisation calculator is available for download in Excel format by following the link below.

 About the Author